tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 association-type:
 : A base YANG identity for supported LSP association types as defined in {{!RFC6780}}, {{!RFC4872}}, {{!RFC4873}}, and {{!RFC8800}}.

-> CHANGE NOTE: The association-type-diversity identity, defined in {{!RFC8800}} has been added to the association-type base identity.

 objective-function-type:
 : A base YANG identity for supported path objective functions as defined in {{!RFC5541}}.

-> CHANGE NOTE: The objective-function-type identity has been redefined to be used only for path objective functions and a new svec-objective-function-type identity has been added for the Synchronization VECtor (SVEC) objective functions.
-Therefore the of-minimize-agg-bandwidth-consumption, of-minimize-load-most-loaded-link and of-minimize-cost-path-set identities, defined in {{!RFC5541}} and derived from the objective-function-type identity, have been obsoleted because not applicable to paths but to Synchronization VECtor (SVEC) objects.

 te-tunnel-type:
 : A base YANG identity for supported TE tunnel types as defined in {{!RFC3209}} and {{!RFC4875}}.